-6 Traps That Snare First-Time Renters
+6 Red Flags That First-Time Renters Can Miss

 Feb 11, 2020 351 van brunt,AllState,boerum hill,brooklyn,brooklyn apartments,brooklyn guide,brooklyn heights,brooklyn homes,brooklyn news,brooklyn real estate,brooklyn real estate agents,brooklyn realty,Brooklynbuyers,BrooklynRenters,carroll gardens,cobble hill,columbia waterfront district,HomeGoals,Lemonade,new york,NewHomeOwners,park slope,realty collective,realtycollective,red hook brooklyn,RenterInsurance,RentersInsurance,VanBrunt

-Heads Up First-Time Renters Don’t Get Apartment Catfished!
+Don’t Get Apartment Catfished!

 For the most part, people usually learn from their mistakes.
 It’s why we believe having a tenant advocate is a valuable resource in your search for a space.
 Unethical brokers and landlord use easy to fall for industry traps that could snare first-time renters in.
 Working with a seasoned professional that has a fiduciary responsibility to you is one way in which you can avoid making emotional and financial mistakes on this real estate matchmaking adventure.